JakubTesarek/dbgr/README.md

 ## Requests
 DBGR request is a function decorated with `@dbgr.request`.
 In its simplest form it accepts two arguments.
-First agument is the environment it was executed in.
+First argument is the environment it was executed in.
 The second argument is an instance of `aiohttp.ClientSession`.
 You don't have to return or log anything from your request.
 The ClientSession does all logging automatically.

 ### Names
 By default you execute your request with `$ dbgr r <function_name>`.
-Optinally you can change the name of the request with an argument:
+Optionally you can change the name of the request with an argument:

 ```
 @requst(name='different_name')